A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Numerical illustrations

+The standard deviation of the RJMCMC proposal is chosen so that STMALA and RJMCMC have similar acceptance rates (between $15\%$ and $20\%$).

-Figure~\ref{fig:bre:acc:acf} (right) shows the true regression vector $\state$ and its estimates by block-STMALA and RJMCMC: it shows that block-STMALA provides a sparse estimation while RJMCMC needs a lot of components to explain the observations.
+Figure~\ref{fig:bre:acc:acf} shows the true regression vector $\state$ and its estimates obtained by STMALA and RJMCMC; these estimates $\hat{X}$ are defined as the posterior mean along a trajectory of length $10^6$ (the first $10 \%$ samples are discarded).
+It shows that STMALA provides a sparse estimation while RJMCMC needs a lot of components to explain the observations.
 This is probably because RJMCMC is more or less equivalent to test each model in turn, which yields slow convergence in high dimensional settings.
-This slow convergence is also illustrated in Figure~\ref{fig:bre:nact:bpx}.
-Figure~\ref{fig:bre:nact:bpx} (left) shows the evolution of the mean number of active components $|m|$.
-RJMCMC has not converged after the $300.000$ iterations while the mean number of active components of block-STMALA is stable after few iterations.
-Figure~\ref{fig:bre:nact:bpx} (right) displays the boxplots of the estimation of the first component $\state_1$ estimated by block-STMALA and RJMCMC as a function of the number of iterations.
+This slow convergence is also illustrated in Figure~\ref{fig:bre:nact:bpx}. $50$ independent trajectories of length $10^6$ are run; Figure~\ref{fig:bre:nact:bpx} (top) shows the evolution of the mean number (over the $50$ runs) of active components $|m|$.
+RJMCMC has not converged after the $300.000$ iterations while the mean number of active components of STMALA is stable after few iterations.
+Figure~\ref{fig:bre:nact:bpx} (bottom) displays the boxplots of the estimation of the first component $\state_1$ estimated by STMALA and RJMCMC as a function of the number of iterations.